Manual scan

 When scanning Linux, macOS, FreeBSD, and ESX systems, the following command line parameters can be used:

-• -log allows to scan an asset while logging the scanning process;
+• -log allows you to scan an asset while logging the scanning process;

-• -debug allows to scan an asset in debug mode (when scanning errors are detected in normal mode).
-A special data file will be created, which can be sent to the developers in order for them to search for and fix possible scan errors.
+• -debug allows you to scan an asset in debug mode (when scanning errors are detected in normal mode).
+A special data file will be created, which can be sent to the developers for troubleshooting.

-Locate the generated data file and send it back to the system that runs your copy of TNI (or any other place TNI has access to).
+Locate the generated data file and copy it to the system running your copy of TNI (or any other location accessible to TNI).

 3. Import the data into your Storage

-There are several ways for this: by placing the file directly into the Storage folder, by using the Import menu, or by enabling the automatic import if the manual scanning should be performed regularly.
+There are several ways to do this: by placing the file directly into the Storage folder, by using the Import menu, or by enabling the automatic import if you perform manual scans regularly.
 See the Data import section for details.

 Contents